-Despite his success, the first indigenous president has not been without fault.
+The first indigenous president has not been without fault, however.
 In 2011, Morales faced intense controversy over his plan to build a highway through a national park and indigenous territory.
 Despite protests from indigenous people and environmental activists, Morales didn’t back down on the project until the situation escalated to police violence against demonstrators in La Paz.

 Who is Jeanine Áñez?

-Jeanine Áñez Chávez, born in 1967, is a lawyer and former TV host who now serves as the interim president of Bolivia.
+Jeanine Áñez Chávez, born in 1967, is a lawyer and former TV host who is now serving as the interim president of Bolivia.
 She is a part of Bolivia’s far-right Democratic Unity Party, and little is known about her life before she entered politics a decade ago.

 She has faced intense criticism in the past for her now-archived racist tweets, stating in one that she “dream[s] of a Bolivia free of satanic indigenous rites,” a clearly nationalist talking point in a country whose history is marred by anti-indigenous colonialism.

 With the context of the thoughts she expressed in her tweets, the backlash against her swearing in as interim president on an ornate Bible is additionally threatening.
-Indigenous people in Bolivia and across the world have been persecuted in the name of Christianity for centuries; a Christian supremacist president is cause for concern, especially in Bolivia.
+Indigenous people in Bolivia and across the world have been persecuted in the name of Christianity for centuries; a Christian supremacist president is cause for concern.

 What is the Organization of American States (OAS)?

 The OAS was founded by the United States in 1948, with the purpose of combating communism in the Western hemisphere.
-Around 60% of its funding coming from the United States, as such, it is not an impartial international organization and should not be treated as one.
+With around 60% of its funding coming from the United States, it is not an impartial international organization, and should not be treated as such.

 With the slogan “more rights for more people,” the OAS’s current stated goal is to enforce international law throughout the Western hemisphere, and “to promote and consolidate representative democracy, with due respect for the principle of nonintervention,” according to their website.

 However, the OAS has a history of getting involved in democratic elections in Latin America, corrupt or not.
 When the elected government of Haiti was overthrown in 2004 by US interests, the OAS reversed their stance on the legitimacy of the election.
-Their first reversal of an election occurred in Haiti in 2011, ostensibly setting a precedent for more direct involvement in the democratic processes of various states by the OAS.
-The Center for Economic and Policy Research found the justification for their reversal of the election to be unfounded and likely in the interests of Washington.
+Their first reversal of an election occurred in Haiti in 2011, ostensibly setting a precedent for more direct involvement in the democratic process by the OAS.
+The Center for Economic and Policy Research found their reversal of the election to be unfounded and likely in the interests of Washington.